Rush Limbaugh, The Excellence in Broadcasting Network, a living legend right before your very ears and eyes.

 Raised hell when they take the show out there.

-Well, raised hell everywhere.
+That raised hell everywhere.

-Uh nobody had ever heard anything like it.
+Nobody had ever heard anything like it.

-Story is out of Las Cruces, a Muslim athletes accused New Mexico State football coach of religious discrimination.
+Muslim athletes accused New Mexico State football coach of religious discrimination.

-The lawsuit alleges religious discrimination and violations of the athletes' right to freely exercise their religion.
+The lawsuit alleges religious discrimination and violations of the athlete's right to freely exercise their religion.

-Universities are places of liberal indoctrination.
+Universities are places of liberal indoctrination and nothing else.

-That's that's what they've become.
+That's what they've become.

 Mark my words.

-It is uh going to be ugly.
+It is going to be ugly.

-Donald Rumsfeld at the uh Fallon Naval Air Station in Nevada said yesterday that he's deeply troubled by the success of terrorist groups in manipulating the media to influence Westerners.
+Donald Rumsfeld at the Fallon Naval Air Station in Nevada said yesterday that he's deeply troubled by the success of terrorist groups in manipulating the media to influence Westerners.

-He said that's the thing that keeps me up at night during a question and answer session with about 200 naval aviators.
+He said, that's the thing that keeps me up at night during a question and answer session with about 200 naval aviators.

-He said, What bothers me the most is how clever the enemy is, launching an extensive broadside at Islamic extremist groups, which he said are trying to undermine Western support for the war on terror.
+He said, what bothers me the most is how clever the enemy is, launching an extensive broadside at Islamic extremist groups, which he said are trying to undermine Western support for the war on terror.

 They are actively manipulating the media in this country by, for example, falsely blaming U.S. troops for civilian deaths in Iraq and Afghanistan.

-You know, we played a commentary, uh an excerpt of a commentary from Bob Schiefer on Slay the Nation last Sunday, and he was just ringing his hands, he's so upset over the fact that uh the Hezbollahs were rebuilding so fast, and they're passing out money, passing out crisp new hundred dollar bills, hundred dollar American hundred dollar bills, uh to uh uh displaced uh Lebanese.
+He's so upset over the fact that the Hezbollahs were rebuilding so fast, and they're passing out money, passing out crisp new $100 bills, American $100 bills, to displaced Lebanese.

 And he said, look at how, I mean, how can this happen?

-They're giving out hundreds and hundreds of American dollars, fresh, crisp hundred dollar bills, American currency, and yet the government can't get any assistance and aid into New Orleans in the aftermath of Hurricane Katrina.
+And yet the government can't get any assistance and aid into New Orleans in the aftermath of Hurricane Katrina.

-So they're just they're passing out counterfeit bills.
+So they're passing out counterfeit bills.

 Well, my gosh, these guys are better than I thought.

-So uh it's uh apparently CBS bought it.
+So it's apparently CBS bought it.

-Money's good at CBS too.
+Apparently, money's good at CBS, too.

 At any rate, John Kerry is reviving his 2004 election allegations.